-Additional signs of Demerol addiction include:
+Other potential signs of Demerol addiction include:

 - Muscle aches

-Demerol Treatment Options
+Demerol Addiction Treatment Options

-Medical Disclaimer: The Recovery Village aims to improve the quality of life for people struggling with a substance use or mental health disorder with fact-based content about the nature of behavioral health conditions, treatment options and their related outcomes.
+The Recovery Village at Palmer Lake aims to improve the quality of life for people struggling with substance use or mental health disorder with fact-based content about the nature of behavioral health conditions, treatment options and their related outcomes.
 We publish material that is researched, cited, edited and reviewed by licensed medical professionals.
 The information we provide is not intended to be a substitute for professional medical advice, diagnosis or treatment.
-It should not be used in place of the advice of your physician or other qualified healthcare provider.
+It should not be used in place of the advice of your physician or other qualified healthcare providers.